GovTechSG/ship-hats-overview/purple-hats-overview.md

 # Purple HATS

 Purple HATS is a customisable, automated accessibility testing tool that allows software development teams to assess whether their products are user-friendly to persons with disabilities (PWDs).
+This product is available with all [subscription tiers](https://www.developer.tech.gov.sg/products/categories/devops/ship-hats/subscription).
+To enable Purple hats, [raise a service request](https://jira.ship.gov.sg/servicedesk/customer/portal/11/group/57).
+For more information, refer to the [Purple Hats GitHub repository](https://github.com/GovTechSG/purple-hats/blob/master/README.md).

 **Topics**